HeikoGr/MMM-Photoprism/README.md

 A MagicMirror² module that displays photos from your PhotoPrism installation.

+WORK IN PROGRESS, DOESNT WORK YET (at least for me)

 ## Installation

 1. Clone this repository into your MagicMirror's `modules` directory: